-The cancer is only in the vulva, the area between the vagina and the anus (perineum), or in both these areas.
-It has not spread to lymph nodes.
+The cancer is only in the vulval area and has not spread to the lymph nodes.

-The cancer is up to 2cm in size, and has grown 1mm or less deep into the skin.
+The cancer is up to 2cm in size and has grown up to 1mm deep into the skin.

 The cancer is more than 2cm in size.
 Or the cancer is any size and has grown more than 1mm deep into the skin.

-The cancer is any size and has spread to nearby areas such as:
+The cancer is any size and has spread locally to nearby areas such as: